 CCG Catalyst helps banks improve their chances of successful M&A through an integrated, battle-tested approach that links acquisition strategy, diligence and merger integration.

-Type of Mergers
+Types of Mergers

 The primary purpose of M&A is not to grow big fast, but for banks to do what they do better.
 We have worked on many M&A engagements across the country.
 We offer our clients an approach and bring our expertise to all elements of the transaction, including:

-Acquisition strategy: The question behind every M&A should be: “How will buying this bank make my existing bank more valuable, and how will I bring value to the bank I am buying?”
+- Acquisition strategy: The question behind every M&A should be: “How will buying this bank make my existing bank more valuable, and how will I bring value to the bank I am buying?”
 We help companies build their M&A programs as a part of an overall strategic plan.

-Acquisition screening: We help clients develop an investment thesis that is aligned with strategy and growth opportunities.
+- Acquisition screening: We help clients develop an investment thesis that is aligned with strategy and growth opportunities.
 We work with you, your attorneys, brokers to enhance deal flow by screening targets based on criteria set in the M&A acquisition strategy process and develop a road map to approach targets.

-Due diligence: We collaborate seamlessly with our client due diligence teams to help your bank make better investment decisions.
+- Due diligence: We collaborate seamlessly with our client due diligence teams to help your bank make better investment decisions.
 Experience matters: we are all from the industry and have conducted hundreds of due diligence.

 A collaborative perspective guides CCG Catalyst relationships both internally and with clients.
 We take a long-term view in our relationships.
 We strive to build bonds founded on respect, caring, honesty, mutual support, and investment.
 We work together in a manner that is team-oriented, constructive, and challenging.